lnxjedi/gopherbot/doc/src/Environment-Variables.md

 # Gopherbot Environment Variables

 **Gopherbot** makes extensive use of environment variables, both for configuring the robot and plugins, and for providing parameters to external scripts.
+This article describes the various environment variables and their use; for the environment applicable to a given running task, see [per-task environment](pipelines/TaskEnvironment.md).

 ## Robot Execution Environment